onfido/onfido-sdk-ui/README.md

           description: >-
             The metadata that web SDK collects.
 Forward this to Onfido API without modifications.
 Passed in from the web SDK callback.
+        sdk_source:
+          type: string
+          default: onfido_web_sdk
+          description: >-
+            The source of origin of the requests.
+Forward this without modifications to the Onfido API.
+Passed in from the web SDK callback.
+        sdk_version:
+          type: string
+          description: >-
+            The SDK version.
+Forward this without modifications to the Onfido API.
+Passed in from the web SDK callback.
         snapshot:
           type: string
           format: binary